pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 [*] List Directory: .\executable.exe (67072)
 ```

-Before starting the service, launch a HTTP Server pointing the `demon.bin` payload where you stored using `updog` command.
+Before starting the service, launch a HTTP Server (Updog) from a directory that is serving `demon.bin`.
 Updog will automatically assign port 9090 as the HTTP port.
-In my case, the payload is stored in `/home/havoc/Desktop/Payloads/` directory.
+In my case, the payload is stored in the `/home/havoc/Desktop/Payloads/` directory.

 ```
 06/03/2023 16:56:59 [5pider] Demon » shell sc start "HAVOC Vulnerable Service"